quux00/mybatis-koans/README.md

 Run `ant koan01`.
 You should get a failing test with output like:

-    XXXXXX Need output here
+    koan01:
+    [junit] Running net.thornydev.mybatis.koan.koan01.Koan01
+    [junit] Testsuite: net.thornydev.mybatis.koan.koan01.Koan01
+    [junit] Tests run: 1, Failures: 1, Errors: 0, Time elapsed: 0.081 sec
+    [junit] Tests run: 1, Failures: 1, Errors: 0, Time elapsed: 0.081 sec
+    [junit]
+    [junit] Testcase: learnBasicConfigurationSetup took 0.063 sec
+    [junit] 	FAILED
+    [junit] null
+    [junit] junit.framework.AssertionFailedError
+    [junit] 	at net.thornydev.mybatis.koan.koan01.Koan01.learnBasicConfigurationSetup(Koan01.java:29)
+    [junit]

 Open `src/net/thornydev/mybatis/koan/koan01/Koan01.java` in your editor of choice and read the instructions in the Koan.
 You will have a series of TODOs to complete.
-Fill those in, using the MyBatis User Guide as help until the koan passes.
+Fill those in, using the MyBatis User Guide or other online resources as help until the koan passes.
 Then move to the next one.

 ---